operator-playground-io/WordPress-Helm-Chart-tile/tutorials/access-wordpress-console.md

  wordpress.wordpress.svc.cluster.local (port 80)
 ```

-To access your WordPress site and Dashboard from outside the cluster follow the steps below:
+To access your WordPress site and dashboard from outside the cluster follow the steps below:

-1. Get the WordPress URL by running below commands:
+Step 1: Get the WordPress URL by running the following commands:

 ```execute